Philippians Chapter Four

 Philippians 4:23

-The grace of the Lord Jesus Christ be with your spirit.
-Amen.
+The grace of the Lord Yeshua the Messiah be with your spirit.

 How was Paul able to serve the Lord even while he was under house arrest?
 We see the answer in his prayer for the believers in Philippi as he wants them to remember the grace that has been given to them through Jesus.
 When our spirit is focused on that, we can look past our surroundings and worship the Lord.